TTTaevas/osu-api-v2-js/README.md

 Congrats on making your `api` object!
 Now you should do something in order to not lose it, or not need a new one in order to request more data!

 Do note that your `api` object has lots of practical properties: `user` allows you to know which user it acts on behalf of, `expires` allows you to know when your requests with your current `access_token` will fail, and `refresh_token` is your key to getting a new `access_token` without asking the user again!
-Although, you should not need to access them often, because your `api` object has a function to use that refresh token which you can call at any given time, and it **will** call it itself if, upon requesting something, it notices the date the `access_token` `expires` is in the past!
+Although, you should not need to access them often, because your `api` object has a function to use that refresh token which you can call at any given time, and by default, the object will call that function on its own right before the expiration date or when a request seems to fail because of the `access_token` being invalid! (those are features you can deactivate if needed)

 Your `refresh_token` can actually also expire at a (purposefully) unknown time, so depending of how your application works, you could use it at some point around the date of expiration, or you could throw away your `api` object while waiting for a user to start the authorization flow again